mpearon/wings/reference/piperWarrior/procedure-emergencyEngineFailure.md

 	- Lose altitude as necessary (better high than low)
 	- Use flaps as necessary
 	- Open the door before touchdown
-	- Shutoff the master switch just before touchdown
+	- Shut off the master switch just before touchdown